The use of locum doctors in the NHS: understanding and improving the safety and quality of care

 Project Advisory Group

-- Dr Paul Twomey, Medical Director, NHS England and NHS Improvement (North East and Yorkshire) and Project Advisory Group Chair
+- Dr Yasmin Khan, Medical Director - System Improvement and Professional Standards, Responsible Officer (Yorkshire and the Humber), NHS England and NHS Improvement (North East and Yorkshire) and Project Advisory Group Chair

 - Dr Arthur Allison, Responsible Officer and Locum Doctor

 - Professor Philip Kalra, Principal Clinical Research Lead, Salford Royal

 - Dr Ray Field, Regional Medical Revalidation Lead at NHS England